-- 1 Time limit: Junior Working Exhibits will be scheduled for a 25-minute period.
-Intermediate/Senior Working Exhibits will be scheduled for a 45-minute period. - 2 Participants must turn in a completed Working Exhibit Report form during event check-in. - 3 4-H'ers may participate in one Working Exhibit per year at the Iowa State Fair.
+- 1 Time limit: All participants/teams will be scheduled for a 30-minute period - 2 Participants must turn in a completed Working Exhibit Report form during event check-in. - 3 4-H'ers may participate in one Working Exhibit per year at the Iowa State Fair.